-You can increase your fibre intake by making a few simple changes to your diet, such as swapping white breads, rice and pasta for wholemeal varieties, adding an extra vegetable or piece of fruit into your day and keeping the skin on your fruits and vegetables.
+You can increase your fibre intake by making a few simple changes to your diet, such as swapping white breads, rice and pasta for wholemeal varieties, adding an extra vegetable or piece of fruit into your day and keeping the skin on your fruits and vegetables (well washed of course).

 An example of a high fibre daily menu: